 Just over half of the 13 colleges and universities in Idaho are public schools.
 Boise State University, Idaho’s largest public university, serves roughly 17,000 students.
 Here, students can pursue degrees in fields like communications, earth sciences, and engineering.
 Idaho is also home to five private schools, including the state’s largest school, Brigham Young University Idaho, which has a student population of nearly 49,000 students.

 Find college admissions consultants in your state.

 A liberal arts college is a school that puts a premium on undergraduate studies and offers a broad range of subjects for students to study.
 A college of liberal arts typically provides smaller class sizes, more direct engagement with professors, and, most importantly, the opportunity to sample a wide range of subject areas on the way to a bachelor’s degree.
-We’ve identified a total of 5 liberal arts colleges and universities in Nevada, 2 of which satisfy our criteria.
-The list below of the best liberal arts schools in the state satisfies the following four conditions:
+We’ve identified 5 liberal arts colleges in Idaho.
+To be ranked among the best liberal arts colleges in Idaho, schools must fully accredited institutions.

 Tuition + fees

 Brigham Young University–Idaho’s faculty and alumni have been influential in: